 One of the most popular non-skiing activities in Whistler, the Coca-Cola Tube Park is a family favorite, and easily accessible from the Excalibur Gondola (no ticket required).
 There are seven lanes varying in difficulty and length.
-Families can join tubes together and ask the guide for a spinning start to the fun.
+Families can join tubes together.
+Just ask the guide for a spinning start to the fun.

 Whistler Bounce is an indoor trampoline park located in Function Junction with padded walls, a foam pit, and instructors ready to teach your kid how to bounce, flip and twist like a pro.
-They also have good music and tons of the local pro skier and snowboarders drop in to train.
+Great music and lots of the local pro skier and snowboarders drop in to train.

 Ice Skating at Olympic Plaza